hashgraph/hedera-improvement-proposal/HIP/hip-18.md

 ```

 ### TokenFeeScheduleUpdateTransactionBody
-Adds message `TokenFeeScheduleUpdateTransactionBody` representing a request made to the network to update a custom fee for a token.
+Adds message `TokenFeeScheduleUpdateTransactionBody` representing a request made to the network to update custom fees for a token.
 ```protobuf
 message TokenFeeScheduleUpdateTransactionBody {
   // The token whose fee schedule is to be updated